Carnival reports first-quarter loss due to coronavirus hit

-March 19 (Reuters) - Carnival Corp on Thursday reported first-quarter loss compare with a year-ago profit, hurt by canceled and disrupted trips due to the coronavirus outbreak across the globe.
+(Reuters) - Carnival Corp (CCL.N), the world’s largest cruise operator, on Thursday reported first-quarter loss compared with an year-ago profit, hurt by canceled and disrupted trips due to the coronavirus outbreak across the globe.

+Cruise operators are among the worst hit companies from the pandemic as they were forced to cancel trips and issue refunds to customers.

+Carnival has temporarily suspended global voyages of all its brands including Princess Cruises, two of which had to dock off their destination ports after some passengers were tested positive for the virus.

 Net loss for the quarter ended Feb.
 29 came in at $781 million, or $1.14 per share, compared with a profit of $336 million, or 48 cents per share.